 By Former State Secretary Marianne Hagen (Leipzig, 21 March)

 State Secretary Marianne Hagen's opening remarks at Norwegian reading evening on freedom of expression at Leipziger Buchmesse.

-Firstly, we will present a broad range of voices from Norway, starting right here in Leipzig where readers can meet 18 of our finest writers in different genres during die Buchmesse and das Lesefest.
-Throughout 2019, a large number of authors from Norway – both well-known names and new talents – will travel to Germany and take part in hundreds of literary events all over the country.
-They will share their stories, raise important questions about our time, and engage in discussions and dialogue with their reading audience.
-You will learn more about Norway’s literary programme in a few minutes.
+Throughout 2019, a large number of voices from Norway – both well-known authors and new talents – will travel to Germany and take part in hundreds of literary events all over the country.
+They will share their stories and engage in discussions with their readers at literary festivals, houses of literature, bookshops and book fairs.